ButtySaylee/alx-pre_course/README.md

-#Git and Github
+# Git and Github
-Understanding the basic of Git and Github
+ALX Training and Lessons in Becoming a Software Engineer